sortmerna/sortmerna/README.md

 export PATH="$SMR_HOME/build/Release/src/indexdb:$SMR_HOME/build/Release/src/sortmerna:$PATH"
 ```

+#### Install Clang on Mac

+Installing Xcode (free through the App Store) and Xcode command line tools will automatically
+install the latest version of Clang supported with Xcode.

+After installing Xcode, the Xcode command line tools may be installed via:

+Xcode -> Preferences -> Downloads

+Under "Components", click to install "Command Line Tools"

-### Mac OS - configure shell to use Clang compiler
+#### Configure shell to use Clang compiler on Mac

 (1) Check if you have Clang installed: